cemobas/mjasto-srv/README.md

 This project uses EditorConfig to standardize text editor configuration.
 Visit http://editorconfig.org for details.

+for a specific file: npm run -s eslint index.js

+for the whole codebase: npm run -s eslint .

 ### Debugging

 This project uses https://www.npmjs.com/package/debug for development logging.
 To start `nodemon` and enable logging: